bjacquemet/constantvigier/content/biography.md

 **He also choreographed for The Edinburgh Military Tattoo in 2019.**

-**Constant was commissioned a new piece for the festival Cadences 2019 in Arcachon, France.**
+**Constant was commissioned for a new piece for the festival Cadences 2019 in Arcachon, France.**

 {{% inline %}}
 ![Constant Vigier Choregraphy class="inline-img"](/uploads/constant-vigier-1.jpg "Constant Vigier Choregraphy")